 - The 60/70 limit: During a floating seven or eight-day period, a driver can only work for 60 or 70 hours respectively.

 Some of these regulations are quite complex and difficult to wrap one's head around if one isn't in the trucking industry.
 You can read a detailed breakdown of these regulations from the Federal Motor Carrier Administration here.

 The important thing is that our truck accident lawyers understand these regulations completely.
 We'll keep these regulations in mind when we investigate your accident, and if we discover state or federal regulations were violated, we will use that information to pursue compensation on your behalf.

 How The Truck Accident Lawyers at Sklare Law Group Can Help

 In the aftermath of your truck accident, your priority should be recovering from your injuries.
 You need to focus on getting better.
 Let us handle the legal issues arising from the wreck that caused such devastation.
 Our most important task as your lawyers is arguably investigating your accident and determining its cause.
 A comprehensive, professional investigation is absolutely crucial, and it's what you'll get from our firm.

 Experience is vital when choosing a personal injury lawyer, but it's particularly vital when the case involves a truck accident.
 These cases are exceptionally complex because of the size of the vehicles involved, investigating the accident scene is quite difficult, and the resulting injuries tend to be catastrophic, which means compensation is more important than ever.

 If you’ve been in a truck accident, please contact our lawyers in Chicago today at (800) LAW-0300 for a FREE consultation.
+You can also reach our office by going to our contact page and filling out the appointment request form.
 The Sklare Law Group provides personal injury legal services to clients injured in Chicago and surrounding areas of Northern Illinois.